What is a Form I-94?

 Electronic Form I-94

-When you enter the US, a CBP officer will scan your passport and stamp it indicating the date until which you are admitted into the US and the status on which you are entering the US.
+When you enter the US, a CBP officer will scan your passport and stamp it indicating the date until which you are admitted into the US, and the status on which you are entering the US.

-Print Form I-94
+Printing Form I-94

-You can print yourForm I-94 from your CBP web site.
+You can print yourForm I-94 from the CBP website.

-In order to print Form I-94, you will need the information from your passport, your visa, other forms such as Form I-20, Form DS-2019, your travel details and more.
+In order to print Form I-94, you will need the information from your passport, your visa, other forms (such as Form I-20, Form DS-2019), your travel details, and more.

-If you are unable to print Form I-94 from CBP website, you should file Form I-102, Application for Replacement/Initial Nonimmigrant Arrival-Departure Record, with USCIS.
+If you are unable to print Form I-94 from the CBP website, you should file Form I-102, Application for Replacement/Initial Nonimmigrant Arrival-Departure Record, with USCIS.

 Paper Form I-94

-Exiting United States
+Exiting the United States

 If you were issued an electronic Form I-94, you don’t need to do anything while exiting the United Dtates.
 CBP will record your departure using manifest information obtained from the carrier, such as an airline or ship.

 If you were issued a paper Form I-94, you should surrender it to the airline or ship when at the check in counter.
 They would forward it to CBP.